baseboxorg/community-node/sr_application/application.md

 Application Education
 >  Colradi is a computer engineer in love with blockchain.
-He worked as an IT consultant and Java teacher (the same language in which Tron blockchain has been coded) for (too) many years in Madrid.
+He worked as an IT consultant and Java teacher for (too) many years in Madrid.
 Now he enjoys the inner peace of the mediterranean ocean, near Barcelona, and spends his days involved in a neverending Javascript project.

 **`• Testable nodes`**
-Full sync was reached on April 27 with 300+ blocks produced.
+[Full sync was reached](./numberone.png) on April 27 with 300+ blocks produced.